BestTimesToVisit.com Logo

 When is the absolute best time to visit Manuel Antonio National Park to balance good weather and fewer crowds?

-While the dry season (December to April) boasts sunshine, it's also peak tourist season.
-For a sweet spot, I'd aim for the shoulder months of late April/May or November.
-You'll still get plenty of sunshine, but the crowds thin out considerably, making for a much more relaxed experience exploring the trails and beaches.
+While the dry season from December to April offers the most sunshine, it's also peak tourist season.
+For a sweet spot, aim for the shoulder months of late April/May or November.
+You'll still get plenty of sunshine, but the crowds thin out considerably, and you might even catch some lush green landscapes from the brief afternoon showers.

-Are there any 'must-pack' items that are specific to Manuel Antonio that I might not think of?
+Are there any 'must-pack' items that aren't obvious for Manuel Antonio?

-Besides the main beaches, are there any less-crowded spots within or near the park that are worth seeking out?
+Besides the main beaches, are there any less-crowded spots within or near the park worth exploring?

 What is the cheapest month to visit Manuel Antonio National Park, Costa Rica?